-ESIP and PEY Co-op is open to all eligible second and third year full-time engineering students.
-PEY Co-op is also open to eligible second and third year students in select Arts & Science disciplines.
+ESIP and PEY Co-op are open to all eligible second- and third-year full-time undergraduate engineering students.
+PEY Co-op is also open to eligible second- and third-year undergraduate students in selected Arts & Science disciplines.
 See the tables below.

 ESIP & PEY Co-op Engineering Student Disciplines